PedroS11/twitch-live-extension/README.md

 A browser extension that will help you to find out when your favorite streamers are live on Twitch.

 To start using it, open the extension, press _**Options**_ and add the streamers username that you follow.
-Every time you open the extension, you will see the live ones and you can click on them to get redirected to their livestream page.
+Then, every time you open the extension, you will see the live ones and you can click on them to get redirected to their livestream page.
 There's also a _**Refresh**_ button to update the livestreams list.

 The extension is available on [Chrome Store](https://chrome.google.com/webstore/detail/twitch-live-extension/nlnfdlcbnpafokhpjfffmoobbejpedgj?hl=pt-PT&authuser=0).